pdol9/Rust-projects/README.md

 ## TODO app

-A console app which uses rusqlite to store tasks and lists
+A console app which uses rusqlite (SQLite) to store tasks and lists